markfloryan/dsa2/courseLogistics/syllabus.md

 **Honor Policy:** There have been a large number of honor violations in this class and other low-level CS courses recently.
 Outside the normal UVa honor policy rules, we have these additional rules:

 1. If you are looking at another student's source code for ANY reason (including code from a student from a previous semester), you are in violation of the honor policy.
-You may look at another student's source code after the program has been submitted by BOTH parties.
 2. There are multiple midterm periods where students take exams, with a break between the the individual section times.
 Discussing the exam with a student who has not taken it is a violation of the honor policy.
 4. Releasing your homework online, including a public github repository, is an honor violation